Digital quantum magnetism on a trapped-ion quantum computer: Digitized Ising dynamics

-The TFIM describes a collection of spin-1/2 magnetic moments with Pauli operators $X_i,Y_i,Z_i$ for each site $i$, whose tendency to magnetically order via nearest-neighbor spin exchange coupling, $J$, competes with the disordering effect of quantum fluctuations driven by the transverse field, $h$, and thermal fluctuations driven by temperature, $T$.
-Despite its conceptual simplicity, the TFIM possesses a thermal phase diagram with many generic properties and its dynamics are in general not efficiently solvable by classical methods.
-We choose to simulate periodic boundary conditions (\fref{fig:setup}a) both to remove boundary effects and to increase the difficulty of classical simulation via tensor network techniques. $H$ defines both the system's equilibrium thermodynamics and its real-time dynamics through the time-evolution operator (setting $\hbar=1$): $U(t)=\exp(-i H t)$.
-For ferromagnetic ($J<0$) interactions the system exhibits an ordered phase (breaking the $\Z_2$ symmetry of $H$) at small temperature and transverse field values, becoming disordered (by way of a continuous phase transition) at increasing temperature and/or transverse field.
-Dynamics induced by $H$ are generally chaotic in $D>1$ dimensions, and consequentially the late-time dynamics after a quantum quench should produce expectation values corresponding to the thermal ensemble determined by the initial state.
+The TFIM describes a collection of spin-1/2 magnetic moments with Pauli operators $X_j,Y_j,Z_j$ for each site $j$.
+Their tendency to magnetically order (via nearest-neighbor spin exchange coupling, $J$) competes with the disordering effect of quantum fluctuations (driven by the transverse field, $h$).
+Despite the simplicity of the TFIM, dynamics induced by $H$ are generally chaotic in $D>1$ dimensions.
+Consequentially, while all of our simulations evolve pure states, the system can act as its own bath to produce \textit{effectively} thermal local observables \cite{dallesio_ETH}.
+Provided Trotterization is performed accurately enough that energy is approximately conserved, the initial state energy density controls the effective temperature of these thermal observables.
+In this setting, the initial state and Hamiltonian parameters can be tuned to reveal (in late-time thermal observables) the equilibrium phase diagram of the TFIM.
+For ferromagnetic ($J<0$) interactions, the system exhibits an ordered phase (breaking the $\Z_2$ symmetry of $H$) at small temperature and transverse field values, becoming disordered (by way of a continuous phase transition) at increasing temperature and/or transverse field.